ColumbiaCPMG/liftOverCNV/README.md

 # liftCNV
+Wrapper to use liftOver to lift CNVs between genome builds.
+The minimum match is reduced by 1% each time until a matching liftover can be found.

-Wrapper for CrossMap to Lift Over CNVs between human genome builds.
-CNV file must have first column in format chr:start-end (PennCNV format).
+Input: CNV file must have first column in format chr:start-end (PennCNV format) <br>

-**Usage**
+Output columns: 'new_positions'  'match_percent' 'original columns...'

+**Usage:** <br>
 `python3 liftOverCNV.py [chain_file] [cnv_file] [output_file]`